MatthewSteen/MS-AREN-6960-Masters-Report/measures/envelope_window_shading_control/README.md

 TODO

 ## Modeler Description
-This measure adds a ShadingControl object to the model by specifying a Construction with shading.
+This OpenStudio measure adds `ShadingControl` objects to the model by specifying a Construction with shading.
+The `ShadingControl` objects are translated to EnergyPlus `WindowShadingControl` objects prior to simulation.
+The Construction must be a detailed fenestration, i.e. be composed of `WindowMaterialGlazing` rather than `WindowMaterialSimpleGlazingSystem`.
 Specifying a Material with a shading device is not currently supported and not all Shading Types are currently supported.

 ## Measure Type
 ModelMeasure